rpbouman/huey/README.md

   This categorization refers to the method that is used to produce the output value based on the collection of input values.
   For example, a count simply returns the number of input values, while summation works by adding all the input values together and returning the total.

-  The attributes panel of the sidebar has a generic *count* aggregator at the very top.
+  The attributes tab of the sidebar has a generic *count* aggregator at the very top.
   All attributes also have a *count* and *distinct count* aggregator, which appears together with the [derived attributes](#derived-attributes) when you expand the attribute.

   Most attributes have a *statistics* folder which contains basic statistical descriptive operations like *min* (minimum), *max* (maximum), *median* and *mode*, as well as the special purpose *entropy* aggregator.